vsolovyov/blog/content/postgresql-jsonb-index.md

 1 - 0.999 ** 200 = 1 - 0.819 = 0.181
 ```

-18.1% of 43 millions is 7.8 millions (I'm rounding numbers here).
+18.1% of 43 million is 7.8 million (I'm rounding numbers here).
 Itch scratched
 successfully.

 And, depending on the [different
 costs](https://www.postgresql.org/docs/current/runtime-config-query.html#RUNTIME-CONFIG-QUERY-CONSTANTS)
-of various factors in config, Postgres will select either sequential scan or
+of various factors in the config, Postgres will select either sequential scan or
 will use an index.
 Our first solution was to slice these filters into batches
 with no more than 150 of them per query.
 It worked quite well for a couple of
 years.

-Domain modelling failure
+Domain modeling failure
 ------

 Until we learned that one article could have more than one such external